Khalida Popal

-Khalida Popal (pashto: خالده پوپل, born in Kabul, Afghanistan in 1987) is an Afghan football player and director.
-Popal is the founder and director of Girl Power Organization, the Program and Event Director of the Afghanistan Women's National Football Team, Ambassador to Street Child World Cup, and the Event Manager & Mentor/ Refugee Consultant in COLUM.
-She is also the former leader of the Afghanistan women's Football Committee, former Finance Officer of the Afghanistan Football Federation, former captain of the Afghanistan Women's National Football Team, and former football coach of the under-17 and under-15 women's football teams in Afghanistan.
+Khalida Popal (pashto: خالده پوپل, born in Kabul, Afghanistan in 1987) is an Afghan football player.
+Popal is the founder and director of Girl Power Organization, the Program and Event Director of the Afghanistan women's national football team, Ambassador to Street Child World Cup, and the Event Manager & Mentor/ Refugee Consultant in COLUM.
+She is also the former leader of the Afghanistan women's Football Committee, former Finance Officer of the Afghanistan Football Federation, former captain of the Afghan women's national football team, and former football coach of the under-17 and under-15 women's football teams in Afghanistan.

 Early life and education

 Popal was born in 1987 in Kabul, Afghanistan, in a Popalzai Pashtun family.
 She attended the Business Academy of Denmark, where she received a degree in international marketing management.
 Popal was taught how to play football by her mother, who was also a physical education teacher.
 Her mother focused on the power of sport for women and how it can open up new opportunities for young girls.

-As a teenage woman playing soccer, Popal was highly vulnerable to discrimination and oppression as the war in the Middle East continued and the Taliban began to take over areas around Kabul.
+As a teenage woman playing soccer, Popal was highly vulnerable to discrimination and oppression as the war in Afghanistan continued and the Taliban began to take over areas around Kabul.
 Kabul, a major city in Afghanistan, was marred by conflict where women had little to no human rights.
 During this time, the Taliban banned women from playing sports and attending sporting events.
 In order to avoid being seen playing football by men, Popal and her friends played after school in an isolated yard.
 Although forbidden, more and more girls joined Popal in playing football after school.
 Empowered by the growth in the number of young girls playing, Popal eventually moved the playing area into public fields.
 Even though the Taliban's reign over Afghanistan ended in 2001, Popal still faced the threat and vision of her local community.
 Many in her community disapproved of young girls playing football and began throwing stones and declaring them "prostitutes" for playing football.